JJudge0/Solidity-Excercise/README.md

 # Solidity-Excercise-1
- Solidity Excercise based on smart contract and testing using etherhardhat.
+ Solidity Excercise based on smart contract and testing using hardhat.

-This project contains Solidity smart contracts for [brief description of what your contracts do].

 ## Setup